Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

 We repeat the above test problem with $\Nd = 50$ data sites.
 As before, we compare the velocity field and sample site positions to those computed for the same test problem on a $256\times256$ grid with $\Ns = 400$ sample sites and $\Nd = 100$ data sites.
 Tables \ref{tab:RBFIBF2} and \ref{tab:RBFIBP2} show the results for the fluid and the object respectively.

-Examining Table \ref{tab:RBFIBF2}, we see high convergence when going from the coarsest grid to a finer grid.
-However, we see that when moving to the finest grid, we have recovered first-order convergence.
-The errors on the $128\times128$ grid for $\Nd = 50$ with the RBF-IB method are close to those on the same grid with $\Nd = 25$, and much lower than those produced by the PL-IB method in both norms.
+Examining Table \ref{tab:RBFIBF2}, we see that when moving to the finest grid, we have once again recovered first-order convergence.
+The errors on the $128\times128$ grid for $\Nd = 50$ with the RBF-IB method are close to those on the same grid with $\Nd = 25$.
 Table \ref{tab:RBFIBP2} shows errors similar to those seen in Table \ref{tab:RBFIBP1}, albeit with less erratic convergence.
 Indeed, we recover first-order convergence in the $l_2$ norm and close to second-order convergence in the $l_{\infty}$ norm.
-Of course, the errors are much lower than those seen in Table \ref{tab:PLIBP1}.

 We note that using $\Nd = 50$ data sites does not result in significantly better convergence on the structure than $\Nd = 25$.
 There are two possible explanations.
 The first is that the function representing the shape of the object is of limited smoothness (as seen in our previous work \cite{Shankar2012}), with higher values of $\Nd$ causing the interpolation error to saturate or even increase.
 The alternate (and more likely) explanation is that, since our RBFs are parametrized on the circle, $\Nd = 25$ would already have a very high accuracy when the object becomes a circle, considering the spectral accuracy of RBF interpolation on the circle; in such a scenario, using $\Nd = 50$ data sites would only serve to increase the rounding errors in the representation of the structure.
-However, it is clear that using $\Nd = 50$ results in better convergence in the velocity field.

-The $l_2$ and $l_{\infty}$ errors for the structure on the $256\times256$ grid for $\Nd = 50$ data sites are the same as those for $\Nd = 25$ data sites.
-Once again, these are each an order of magnitude lower than those produced by the PL-IB method on the $256\times256$ grid.
+The values of $s_2$ and $s_{\infty}$for the structure on the $256\times256$ grid for $\Nd = 50$ data sites are the same as those for $\Nd = 25$ data sites.

-\textbf{Convergence of the RBF-IB method for $\Nd = 0.25\Ns$:}
+\subsubsection{Convergence of the RBF-IB method for $\Nd = 0.25\Ns$:}